 Change your thinking for different types of puzzles

 There is a huge variety of puzzles, and they each require you to think differently.
 A standard crossword makes you think of a word, based on its definition, and how it is spelt.
-Sudoku require you to use your logical thinking skills to place the numbers correctly in the puzzle grid.
-General knowledge crosswords use trivia quiz-style clues which will either require you to mentally search your existing generally knowledge to try and recall the answer, or failing that, to think laterally about the potential sources where you might find it, and then go and track it down.
-The difference between a general knowledge crossword and a trivia quiz, the squares you have filled in give you more clues along the way
+Codewords require you to use your logical thinking skills to decipher the words based on numerical patterns correctly in the puzzle grid.

 Puzzling improves work performance